-This research question was raised to investigate the ease of use of online entrance examination by the students.
-Items 1 – 11 in the section B of the questionnaire gathered information on the ease of use by the students on a 4 Likert-type scale of strongly agree, agree, disagree and strongly disagree.
-Strongly agree on the scale was scored 4, agree was 3, disagree was 2 and strongly disagree has a score of 1.
+This research question was raised to investigate the ease of use of the online entrance examination by the students.
+Items 1 – 11 in section B of the questionnaire gathered information on the ease of use by the students on a 4 Likert-type scale of strongly agree, agree, disagree and strongly disagree.
+Strongly agree on the scale was scored 4, agree was 3, disagree was 2 and strongly disagree had a score of 1.
 Items not responded to were scored 0.
 The total score of each respondent on the ease of use was determined. the maximum score obtainable was 44.
-Respondents with the score of 14.67 and below were categorized as not easy to use, those with score above 29.33 were categorized as very easy to use while others were categorized as easy to use.
+Respondents with a score of 14.67 and below were categorized as not easy to use, those with a score above 29.33 were categorized as very easy to use while others were categorized as easy to use.
 Frequency and percentage were used in analysing the data.

 Table 1: Frequency and percentage of ease of use of post-UTME online examination at Obafemi Awolowo University, Ile Ife